nasa/cmr-metadata-review/docker/dashboard/README.txt

 Then build the container.
 Note the postgresql container must already be started.
 > ./container.sh build

-Before you start the container for the first time, you'll need to check out a local copy of the "cmr-metadata-review" repository into this directory.
-The startup scripts create a volume mapping your local directory into the container.
-This will allow you to modify files on your locally (using dreamweaver, bbedit, etc.) and have these modifications appear in the container as well.

-> git clone https://<your userid>@github.com/nasa/cmr-metadata-review.git
-> git checkout <your branch>

-Next copy the database.yml and application.yml file provided to you into the cmr-metadata-review/config directory.
+Before starting the container, be sure you have a copy the database.yml and application.yml file provided to you and placed in the cmr-metadata-review/config directory.

 Now you are all set to start the container.
 > ./container.sh start